MicrosoftDocs/fabric-docs/docs/governance/tags-overview.md

 * A maximum of 10,000 tags can be created in a tenant.
 * An item can have a maximum of 10 tags applied to it at any one time.
 * Tag icons next to item names are currently supported only in the workspace items list.
-* After a tag has been applied to an item, it might be several hours before the icon shows up next to the tag name, and before it is possible to find the item in the global search using the tag name as the search term.
+* After a tag has been applied to an item, it might be several hours before the icon shows up next to the tag name, and before it's possible to find the item in the global search using the tag name as the search term.
-* Filtering by tag is currently avaiable only in workspaces.
+* Filtering by tag is currently available only in workspaces.

 ## Related content